See GREEN on St. Patrick's Day and throughout the year.

 - Include some KIWI FRUIT, GREEN GRAPES AND/OR HONEYDEW MELON in your fruit salad.

 - Add AVOCADO slices to salads and sandwiches.
 To maintain avocados' green color, eat them immediately or sprinkle them with lemon or lime juice.
-Though 2 tablespoons of avocado have about 5 grams of fat, it's mostly heart-healthy monounsaturated fat.
+Although 2 tablespoons of avocado have about 5 grams of fat, it's mostly heart-healthy monounsaturated fat.

 - Enjoy your favorite veggie dip in combination BROCCOLI florets or a favorite fruit dip with GREEN APPLE slices.